vberezinbadger/Chrome-Dino-Python/README.md

 This project is a reworking of another project where I was inspired to create my own implementation ([link to the project](https://github.com/WahidSaeed/Chrome-Dino-JS)), and it is a reworking of the project into another programming language (Python) instead of JavaScript.
 For the most part, only the database is implemented in the project, so you can make a fork and supplement it.
 For example, by adding something new, or by adding what is in the original game.

-@WahidSaeed/Chrome-Dino-JS, thank you for creating the database and the exciting experience of rewriting one project into another programming language!
+@WahidSaeed/Chrome-Dino-JS Thank you for creating the database and the exciting experience of rewriting one project into another programming language!

 > Don't swear too much: the project was made literally on the knee, and on interest, and in places it can be artefacted, frizzed and sprinkled with errors.
 You can always do better.